 24m of lead was ripped from the roof of St Mark Ampfield over the night of 24 July.
 The ridge-line of the entire nave and chancel has been wrecked.
-This historic building lies exposed to the risk of massive damage in the event of storms.
+This historic building now lies with a temporary covering on its vulnerable nave ridge.

 If you stole our lead – please get in touch.
 Most people don’t steal for fun, so we guess you aren’t in the best place right now.
 To help any others sizing up our churches: there isn’t enough lead left to make the risk of injury or conviction worthwhile.